-We only recommend Propeller Ads to bloggers who are producing adult content or for people who have tried other popular methods, such as Adsense, and are struggling to generate revenue.
+We only recommend Propeller Ads to bloggers producing adult content or for people who have tried other popular methods, such as Adsense and are struggling to generate revenue.
 They should be a last resort for many bloggers.

-Revolving Ads – Whenever a reader sees an Adsense ad, for example, that ad is going to be exactly the same until they refresh the page or navigate away.
-Monumetric ads rotate and change as the user is reading your content in order to maximize clicks.
+Revolving Ads – Whenever a reader sees an Adsense ad, for example, that ad will be the same until they refresh the page or navigate away.
+Monumetric ads rotate and change as the user is reading your content to maximize clicks.

 They Place Ads For You – Because they cater to blogs with higher traffic and are more selective with their users, they can afford to dedicate staff solely to installing the ads for you.
-You literally just give them access to your WordPress dashboard and they take care of the rest for you.
+So you literally just give them access to your WordPress dashboard, and they take care of the rest for you.

 High Payouts – If you’ve got 10,000 users or more per month on your blog and you’re running Adsense, switching to Monumetric will almost certainly result in an immediate increase in income.

 Mediavine is the definition of a premium ad network.
-In order for your site to qualify for admission into this ad network, it will need to produce 50,000 sessions per month.
+For your site to qualify for admission into this ad network, it will need to produce 50,000 sessions per month.

-Mediavine is unique in the sense that they seem to put publishers before advertisers when it comes to allocating their resources.
+Mediavine is unique because they seem to put publishers before advertisers when it comes to allocating their resources.

 AdThrive is probably one of the biggest digital companies that you’ve never heard of.
-Whenever you combine all of their online properties, they are one of ComScore’s top 50 digital media property holders.
+Yet, whenever you combine all of their online properties, they are one of ComScore’s top 50 digital media property holders.

-In order to get started with them you need to have Google Analytics installed as a way to show proof of the minimum 100,000 monthly page views needed to sign up.
-A majority of your traffic needs to be from the U.S. and you can’t be blacklisted from Adsense or they will deny your application.
+To get started with them, you need to have Google Analytics installed to show proof of the minimum 100,000 monthly page views needed to sign up.
+In addition, a majority of your traffic needs to be from the U.S., and you can’t be blacklisted from Adsense, or they will deny your application.

-If you’ve got 100,000 monthly views then, depending on your niche, you may have certainly outgrown Adsense.
-AdThrive has got some very innovative ad and video ad formats that will likely result in a huge increase in revenue for those making the switch.
+If you’ve got 100,000 monthly views, then, depending on your niche, you may have certainly outgrown Adsense.
+However, AdThrive has some very innovative ad and video ad formats that will likely result in a huge increase in revenue for those making the switch.